IF YOU HAVE SCO:

 If you see portmapper errors, you are heading in the right direction as that's easily fixed (see the link).

-Adding a default route depends on your version: see http://aplawrence.com/SCOFAQ/scotec4.html#defaultroute© April 2003 Tony Lawrence All rights reserved
+Adding a default route depends on your version: see https://aplawrence.com/SCOFAQ/scotec4.html#defaultroute© April 2003 Tony Lawrence All rights reserved

 See this old newsgroup post about PCI BIOS issues: How to resolve a PCI address conflict?.